iifl-logo

 EU Imports

-Figure 6: Major T&A Suppliers to the EU (Value: US$ Bn)
+Figure 6: Major T&A Suppliers to the EU (Value: US$ Bn.j

 2.3 Indian Textile and Apparel Industry

-Indias textile and apparel market is estimated to be worth US$ 184 Bn in 2024-25.
+Indias textile and apparel market is estimated to be worth US$ 194 billion in 2025-26.
 This market has demonstrated consistent growth over time, driven primarily by strong domestic demand.
-Anticipated future growth is projected to be sustained by ongoing expansion in the domestic market and significant potential for growth in exports.
+The industry is largely driven by the domestic market, which accounts for US$ 157 billion (81%), while exports contribute US$ 37 billion (19%), indicating a strong internal consumption base alongside a significant export presence.

 Figure 7: Indias T&A Market Size